IronOxidizer/alpine-persistent-usb/README.md

 ## Setup Root Partition

 1. Login using login: `root`, password: (none)
+2. Run `mkdir /media/trueroot`
-2. Run `setup-alpine`
+3. Run `setup-alpine`
   - Diskless install
-  - Store configs in default
+  - Store configs in `trueroot`
-  - Store cache in default
+  - Store cache in `/media/trueroot/cache`
-3. Run the following commands
+4. Run the following commands
-  - `mkdir /media/trueroot`
-  - `apk add util-linux cfdisk nano` (nano is optional if you're comfortable with vi)
+  - `apk add util-linux nano` (nano is optional if you're comfortable with vi)
   - `lsblk` and note what partition (usually `/media/usb`) the usb is running from on your USB
   - `blkid | grep /dev/{?0} >> /etc/fstab` where `{?0}` is the currently booted partition,
 4. Change your `fstab` to use the uuid and mount it to `/media/trueroot`